 Do You Need a Kitchen Remodel Permit?
 Complete Guide

-Kitchen remodels are one of the most popular home improvement projects — and one of the most likely to require a permit.
-The key question is whether your project involves plumbing, electrical, or structural changes beyond cosmetic updates.
+Kitchen remodels are one of the most popular home improvement projects, and one of the most likely to require a permit.
+The key question is simple: does your project involve plumbing, electrical, gas, or structural changes beyond cosmetic updates?
+New cabinets, countertops, and paint don't need a permit.
+Moving the sink, adding outlets, removing a wall, or running a gas line does.
+A full kitchen gut renovation may require three or four separate trade permits, building, electrical, plumbing, and mechanical.
+This guide covers everything you need to know before you start tearing things out.

 Check your specific project